MicrosoftDocs/azure-docs/articles/data-factory/data-factory-copy-activity-tutorial-using-dotnet-api.md

 This tutorial shows you how to create and monitor an Azure data factory using the REST API.
 The pipeline in the data factory uses a Copy Activity to copy data from Azure Blob Storage to Azure SQL Database.

-The Copy Activity performs the data movement in Azure Data Factory and the activity is powered by a globally available service that can copy data between various data stores in a secure, reliable, and scalable way.
+The Copy Activity performs the data movement in Azure Data Factory.
+The activity is powered by a globally available service that can copy data between various data stores in a secure, reliable, and scalable way.
 See [Data Movement Activities](data-factory-data-movement-activities.md) article for details about the Copy Activity.

 > [AZURE.NOTE]
 > This article does not cover all the Data Factory .NET API.
 See [Data Factory .NET API Reference](https://msdn.microsoft.com/library/mt415893.aspx) for details about Data Factory .NET SDK.